otvam/pypeec/docs/technical.md

 > Only load Pickle files that you trust.
 > Do not commit the Pickle files in the Git repository.

-> **Warning**: Some dependencies are under copyleft licences.
+> **Warning**: Some dependencies are under various licences (including copyleft and non-free).
-> Make sure to respect these licenses if you package these libraries.
+> Make sure to respect these licenses if you package and/or distribute these libraries.